hahaha98757/ZombiesAddon/README.md

 Use /ZSVLines <number> command to set lines of view.

 ### Spawn Limit Action
-Display number of windows which zombie can spawn in.
+Display number of windows where zombies can spawn.
 Use /SLA <de|bb|aa|off> to sets the map or off SLA.
 Used the config.